nicholas-maltbie/OpenKCC/Documentation/manual/introduction.md

 to add custom features, and on more in depth summaries on how the OpenKCC works as described in the videos above.

-## Organization of Project
+## Project Organization

-The project is organized into a few namespaces:
+The project is organized into a few different folders.

-* `nickmaltbie.OpenKCC.Animation` -
-    Code related to animating the player's avatar.
+* `Assets\Samples` - OpenKCC Sample scenes and examples for the project.
-* `nickmaltbie.OpenKCC.Character` -
+* `Packages\com.nickmaltbie.openkcc` -
-    Code for moving and controlling the character with inputs.
+  main package folder with all the code, tests, and shared assets.
-* `nickmaltbie.OpenKCC.Demo` -
+  * `Packages\com.nickmaltbie.openkcc\common` -
-    Debug code used for demonstrations and videos.
+    Common prefabs, materials, and assets used across the entire project.
-* `nickmaltbie.OpenKCC.Environment` -
+  * `Packages\com.nickmaltbie.openkcc\Editor` -
-    Code used for creating and interacting with the environment.
+    Editor specific assets for the project configuration, not included in builds.
-* `nickmaltbie.OpenKCC.UI` -
+  * `Packages\com.nickmaltbie.openkcc\OpenKCC` -
-    Code used to create a user interface via buttons and on screen controls.
+    Main project source code and assemblies.
-* `nickmaltbie.OpenKCC.Utils` -
+  * `Packages\com.nickmaltbie.openkcc\Tests` -
-    Utility code for generic functions used across the project.
+    EditMode and PlayMode tests for the project.